Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Methodology

 \subsubsection{Anomaly Localization}

-Once a new trace $\sigma_{test}$ is observed, its diagnosis tuple $d_{\sigma test}$ is derived, statistics $s_{c}\in\mathbb{R}^m$ are computed and compared to existing clusters, assigning the trace $\sigma_{test}$ to the closest cluster.
-Straightforwardly, the trace $\sigma_{test}$ will be labeled as an $i\in comp$ anomaly if the closest cluster was previously labeled as containing diagnosis tuples affected by a fault in the i-th component.
+When a new trace $\sigma_{test}$ is collected from run-time monitoring, its diagnosis $d_{\sigma_{test}}$ is computed through online alignment-based conformance checking.
+Based on $d_{\sigma_{test}}$, the trace is assigned to the closest cluster and consequently labeled as a $comp_i$ anomaly if the closest cluster was previously labeled as containing diagnosis tuples affected by a fault in the i-th component.
 This completes the detection and explanation step, which uses diagnoses (non-conformances) of a trace with respect to its expected process flow to detect anomalies, diagnose their root cause, and localize their origin.